 Hello, I am Youngrae Kim, a visual journalist based in Chicago.
 Born and raised in Seoul, South Korea, I moved to America after high school to pursue photojournalism and philosophy at University of Missouri and have spent most of my adult years documenting the Midwest.

 I'm a frequent contributor to Chicago Tribune and the Washington Post.
 My images have also appeared in European Pressphoto Agency, Planning Magazine, Columbia Daily Tribune, and Fatherly.
 Previously, I worked for daily online newspapers including MLive Muskegon Chronicle, the Columbia Missourian and The Maneater.

 My curiosity about people drives my work.
 I look for moments that are surprising in their humor or emotional intimacy, that reveal the essence of interesting and compelling characters.
-In documentary storytelling, I’m drawn to stories about broken families and the bonds that remain, the quiet struggles and triumphs of ordinary people, and the tension between long-established tradition and modern realities.
+In documentary storytelling, I’m drawn to stories about family bonds in times of turmoil and the quiet struggles and triumphs of ordinary people.

 Last spring, I received a photojournalism fellowship from City Bureau, a nonprofit civic journalism lab in Chicago, to work on a photo essay about air pollution in Little Village.
 For this ongoing project, I’ve documented how the legacy of industrial developments has become part of the daily lives of residents.